-Advanced Placement (AP) Comparative Government & Politics Grades 10-12 One credit/One year Prerequisite(s): Honors World History & Geography or Pre-AAP World History & Geography
+Advanced Placement (AP) Comparative Government & Politics

+Prerequisite(s): Honors World History & Geography or Pre-AAP World History & Geography

 The AP course in Comparative Government and Politics introduces students to fundamental concepts used by political scientists to study the processes and outcomes of politics in a variety of country settings.
 The course aims to illustrate the rich diversity of political life, to show available institutional alternatives, to explain differences in processes and policy outcomes, and to communicate to students the importance of global political and economic changes.
 Comparison assists both in identifying problems and in analyzing policymaking.
 All students enrolled in an AP course are required to take the course's AP exam.